Jason Slowey: Oakland Raiders

 On October 23, 2012, Slowey was signed by the Oakland Raiders.
 On April 8, 2013, Slowey was released by the Raiders.

+Portland Thunder

+On October 10, 2013, Slowey was assigned to the Portland Thunder of the Arena Football League.

 BC Lions

 On April 23, 2014, Slowey signed a contract with the BC Lions of the Canadian Football League.
 Slowey retired in June 2014 due to an injury.

-Portland Thunder
+Portland Steel

-On October 10, 2013, Slowey was assigned to the Portland Thunder of the Arena Football League.
-On July 18, 2016, Slowey was activated by the Portland Thunder.
+On July 18, 2016, Slowey was activated by the Portland Steel.
+He was placed on recallable reassignment the next day.

-Post NFL career
+Coaching career

-Slowey was last reported serving as the Co-Defensive Coordinator and Linebackers Coach at Western Oregon.
+Western Oregon

+In 2014, Slowey was hired as the assistant offensive line coach for Western Oregon.
+In 2015, he was promoted to tight ends coach.
+In 2017, he was promoted to linebackers coach.

+Sacramento State

+On February 9, 2023, Slowey was hired as the defensive ends coach by Sacramento State.